HeatherRemacle/exchangelabops/pages/maintenanceanddevelopment.md

 Follow these steps when making big changes:
 - Make a [fork](https://help.github.com/en/enterprise/2.13/user/articles/fork-a-repo#:~:text=A%20fork%20is%20a%20copy,point%20for%20your%20own%20idea.) of the [bcgov repo](https://github.com/bcgov/CITZ-IMB-playbook).
 - Enable [GitHub Pages](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) on the forked repo.
-- [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your fork to your local machine.
+- [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the fork to your local machine.
-- Follow these steps if you want to preview your changes locally:
+- If you want to preview your changes locally:
     - Set up your workstation for [Jekyll development](#developing-with-jekyll).
     - Familiarize yourself with the [structure of the playbook](#playbook-structure).
     - Preview your changes with a local server.